 Furthermore, NBIS is engaged in Bigpicture, which is a 6 year 70 MEUR flagship EU-IMI project 2021-2027 with the aim to establish a Petabyte platform for European digital pathology AI.
-AIDA Data Hub leads the Bigpicture repository infrastructure development, which is carried out together with systems development unit and ELIXIR-FI.
+Joel Hedlund at the AIDA Data Hub is WP lead for the Bigpicture repository infrastructure development, and the systems development work is done by NBIS systems development unit together with staff at ELIXIR-FI.